Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If the space is larger than this, you’ll need a more powerful unit.
 Otherwise, you’ll risk shortening the life of the unit by overworking it, and it’ll take far longer to get the job done.

 You need to consider where you’re going to be installing the unit and find a compatible model.
 While the small majority of 5000 BTU models are designed to be installed into windows, some are designed to be wall-mounted and require a hole to be cut into your wall to cycle air and refrigerant.
+If you’re going to be making these wall changes in your home, consider investing in the best wall AC unit for a long-lasting unit that will make all that work worth it.

 Some models can be installed either way.
 Make sure the model you choose is compatible with your intended install location.
+You can also learn how to move an air conditioner unit if you find the need to transport it.

 Window air conditioners generally use a lot more power than other home appliances, and this goes for 5000 BTU units as much as more powerful units.
 To avoid serious electrical issues, you need to make sure the outlet and breaker you’ll be using for your unit can handle its power requirements.
+If you’re wondering to yourself how big of a generator you need to run a 5000 BTU air conditioner, we have a guide on that.

 A 5000 BTU unit is designed to run on a standard residential 115-125 volt circuit, so you usually won’t have an issue in a modern home, especially if you make sure the unit doesn’t share a circuit with any other major appliance.
 Some older homes may have non-standard, lower-voltage circuits, however, so be sure to find out that your outlets match up with the unit you purchase.